Knowing how to detect adblock users on your website is a critical must-have for ad-supported publishers.

 - Make a voluntary donation to help fund quality content

 There are a variety of adblock detection options open for publishers, from Open Source scripts on github, to industry developed scripts from Interactive Advertising Bureau (IAB) or even from the Google AdSense team.
-If ad revenue is critical to a publisher, they likely want to research professional adblock detection and recovery solutions such as Admiral.
+If ad revenue is critical to a publisher, they likely want to research professional website adblock detection and recovery solutions such as Admiral.
 There is an ongoing cat & mouse challenge to adblock and detection, with constant modifications across dozens of adblocking apps and browser extensions.
-It's best left for the experts to handle the critical step of detection for you.
+It's best left for the experts to handle the critical step of adblock detection for you.

 Working with a professional solution will help provide the best experience possible for your users.
 Admiral not only has deep expertise in adblock detection, but has surveyed tens of thousands of adblock users to understand their needs.
 Admiral's engagement options offer a tremendous array of tools and configuration options to properly and effectively engage millions of adblock visitors daily.